lazarkulasevic/lazarkulasevic.github.io/docs/portfolio/index.md

 On the other hand, splitting complex workloads into manageable, time-boxed tasks has allowed me to effectively organize and contribute to team dynamics and ensure a successful incremental delivery.

-Also I have proven the ability to inspire colleagues and initiate projects that drive innovation and progress, such as a Learning Platform (alias) which you'll learn more about in the timeline below.
+Also, I have proven the ability to inspire colleagues and initiate projects that drive innovation and progress, such as a Learning Platform (alias) which you'll learn more about in the timeline below.

 <Timeline />